 So this week, as an addition to the viewing guide I’ve already laid out, I’d like to present to you what I believe to be the 14 best episodes of Star Trek: Deep Space Nine.

 Just a word of warning, though: the viewing guide, I did my best to keep as spoiler-free as possible.
 I’m not going to do that here.

 14: “Improbable Cause” & “The Die is Cast” Season 3, Episodes 20 & 21

-This is kind of cheating right off the bat because it’s two episodes however each is half of a whole.
-Garak is nearly killed and Odo traces it back to the Romulans but it turns out to be a plot orchestrated by Garak’s old mentor Enabran Tain.
+Picking these episodes is kind of cheating right off the bat because it’s two episodes; however, each is half of a whole.
+When Garak is nearly killed, Odo traces a plot back to the Romulans, but it turns out to be orchestrated by Garak’s old mentor Enabran Tain.

-The first half is mostly Odo and Garak investigating and bonding as friends but he second half is where the story really shines.
-Garak jumps at the chance to reclaim his old life in the Cardassian Intelligence organization but through the course of being forced to interrogate his friend finds he doesn’t quite have the stomach for it that he once did, and that he may actually be happier on Deep Space Nine despite being an exile there.
-Also learn that Garak and Odo have something in common: Odo longs to return to his people as well despite knowing what evil they are capable of.
+The first half is mostly Odo and Garak investigating and bonding as friends, but the second half is where the story really shines.
+Garak jumps at the chance to reclaim his old life in the Cardassian Intelligence organization, but through being forced to interrogate his friend, he finds he doesn’t quite have the stomach for it that he once did.
+In fact, he may actually be happier on Deep Space Nine despite being an exile there.
+Also, we learn that Garak and Odo have something in common: Odo longs to return to his people despite knowing what evil they are capable of.

 13: “Inter Arma Enim Silent Leges” Season 7, Episode 16